HsiangHung/Machine_Learning_Note/Statistical_Test/Q_Q_Plot/README.md

     7.19, 6.31, 5.89, 4.5, 3.77, 4.25, 5.19, 5.79, 6.79

+## Step 1:
-* **Step 1**: Order the items from smallest to largest.
+Order the items from smallest to largest.

     3.77, 4.25, 4.50, 5.19, 5.89, 5.79, 6.31, 6.79, 7.19

+## Step 2:
-* **Step 2**: Draw a normal distribution curve.
+Draw a normal distribution curve.
 Divide the curve into n+1 segments.
 We have 9 values, so divide the curve into 10 equally-sized areas.
 For this example, each segment is 10% of the area (because 100% / 10 = 10%).

+## Step 3:
-* **Step 3**: Find the z-value (cut-off point) for each segment in Step 3.
+Find the z-value (cut-off point) for each segment in Step 3.
 These segments are areas, so refer to a z-table (or use software) to get a z-value for each segment.
 The z-values are:

    10% = -1.28, 20% = -0.84, 30% = -0.52, 40% = -0.25, 50% = 0,
    60% = 0.25, 70% = 0.52, 80% = 0.84, 90% = 1.28, 100% = 3.0

+## Step 4:
-* **Step 4**: Plot your data set values (Step 1) against your normal distribution cut-off points (Step 3)
+Plot your data set values (Step 1) against your normal distribution cut-off points (Step 3)

 | LC# | Title | Category |
 | --- | --- | --- |
 | 10% | -1.28 | 3.77 |